Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 03: Fast & Slow pointers.md

 1. If the fast pointer is one step behind the slow pointer: The fast pointer moves two steps and the slow pointer moves one step, and they both meet.
 2. If the fast pointer is two steps behind the slow pointer: The fast pointer moves two steps and the slow pointer moves one step.
 After the moves, the fast pointer will be one step behind the slow pointer, which reduces this scenario to the first scenario.
 This means that the two pointers will meet in the next iteration.

-This concludes that the two pointers will definitely meet if the LinkedList has a cycle.
+This concludes that the two pointers will definitely meet if the <b>LinkedList</b> has a cycle.

 ````js
 class Node {